PipedreamHQ/docs/docs/notebook/sql/README.md

 <img alt="Pipedream SQL UI" width="200" src="./images/sql-tab.png">
 </div>

-You can query the data sent to a SQL destination immediately, without any extra work to define a table schema or worry about the data types of fields. **Send data, write SQL — that's it**.
+You can query the data sent to a SQL Destination immediately, without any extra work to define a table schema or worry about the data types of fields. **Send data, write SQL — that's it**.

 We hope this helps you quickly analyze the data flowing through your workflow without worrying about creating and maintaining a complex data warehouse.
-The Pipedream SQL service isn't a replacement for a data warehouse, but it's a simple way to start asking complex questions on your data.
+The Pipedream SQL Service isn't a replacement for a data warehouse, but it's a simple way to start asking complex questions on your data.

-Below we'll discuss how the **Pipedream SQL** destination works in detail, as well as the current limitations of the service.
+Below we'll discuss how the **SQL** Destination works in detail, as well as the current limitations of the service.

 [[toc]]